reald/uv-k5-firmware-custom/README.md

 Choose duration time of one fox transmission in menu "FoxDur".
 Default is 60s.
 Modify with up/down in 0.1s steps or enter value as *5 digit number* in 1/100s resolution.
 Confirm with menu button.
 Maximum duration is 999.99s.

+In this firmware ARDF mode is on by default after powering on the device.
+This enables **manual gain control** (control with **UP/DOWN key** from 0 ..
+21, default is 17).
+Gain steps should be roughly 5dB but they are completely uncalibrated.
+Expect surprises everywhere.
+ARDF Mode can be disabled/enabled in the menu (ARDF = OFF/ON).

+On the second (lower) VFO the manual gain index is handled for every fox seperately.
+At the beginning of a fox cycle the last gain index for this fox is restored from the last cycle.
+So it is recommended to use the second VFO for foxes and the first (upper) VFO for the destination beacon.
+Here only one gain index value is used independent from any fox cycle times.

 On system boot the device starts with active fox number 1 and full duration time left.
 In menu "ActFox" the active fox can be changed.
 Every modification here will reset the duration timer.
 Use this for synchronization.